openid/Contract-Exchange-Extension/spec/draft-3/proposal.rst

 * reqs

     * array of object( {{ xref.JSON_SIMPLE_SIGN_1_0 }} )
-    * JSON array of Requests in token string format.
+    * JSON array of Requests Token.

 * notify

     * optional,string(URI)
     * Signatory MAY directly send message to this URI.
-As described later in Notification, Signatory MAY notify the status of  Contract to Proposer.
+As described later in "{{ xref.notify_contract_status }}" section later, Signatory MAY notify the status of  Contract to Proposer.

 * proposer_certs